 Type of Business

 What type of business would you like to form in New Mexico?
-The most common business structures in the state of New Mexico are corporation, Limited Liability Company, partnership, and limited partnership.
+The most common business structures in the state of New Mexico are corporations, Limited Liability Companies, partnerships, and limited partnerships.
 If you are planning to form a corporation then you need to identify whether it is a domestic or foreign entity as the documentation, fee, and other aspects would be different.
 The first step towards company incorporation in New Mexico is to identify the type of business you want to set up.

 Business Entity Name